 - Use dialogues to request consent

-- Employ CCPA objectives in your marketing campaigns
+- Employ CCPA/CPRA objectives in your marketing campaigns

 Note: BlueConic is not a consulting or law firm.
 This document does not constitute legal advice.
 We recommend you consult your organization’s legal and/or privacy experts to determine what is required for your specific organization.

-- In the BlueConic menu bar, choose Settings > Privacy.
+- In the BlueConic navigation bar, choose Settings > Privacy.

-- In the Privacy window, select US - California (CCPA).
+- On the Privacy settings page, select US - California (CCPA/CPRA).

 Note: If you already have consent management for GDPR set up, leave that box checked.